Allergies

 • Permanent tiredness, fatigue

-• Lack of energy, exhaustion
+• Lack of strength, exhaustion

 • Feeling of inner emptiness